qixuchen/PersistErr/Code/PersistErr/Readme.md

 ### Execution
 Under directory `PersistErr/build`, run

+    ./PersistErr NUM_REPEAT ALG_NAME INPUT THETA

+where `NUM_REPEAT` is the number of times to repeat, `ALG_NAME` is the name of the algorithm, `INPUT` is the input dataset, and `THETA` is the error rate.

+You may also simply run

 	./PersistErr

+which uses the default set of parameters.

 ### Input
 The datasets tested in our paper can be found under another directory called `input`.